Seán McCool: Rebuilding the IRA

 During the 1930s senior IRA officers and veterans of the Tan and Civil Wars such as McCool were sent to different areas for weeks at a time to help train local IRA recruits.

-In 1931, despite not being a member of the party, Fianna Fáil members in Stranorlar, Co.
-Donegal attempted to select McCool as a candidate, without success.
+In 1931, despite not being a member of the party, Fianna Fáil members in Stranorlar, County Donegal attempted to select McCool as a candidate, without success.
 That same year the IRA attempted to launch its own political party, Saor Éire.
 McCool attended the inaugural meeting and seconded a motion sending fraternal greetings to the USSR.
 The success Fianna Fáil and the IRA at this time encouraged McCool, writing to fellow republican Frank Ryan in 1932 he said that the crowd (at the Drumboe march) "did one's heart good after all the black years... the youth are with us and that's everything".

 McCool continued to be active on both the military and political fronts.
 In 1932 he joined Peadar O'Donnell, Charlotte Despard and David Fitzgerald on the governing Committee of the Workers College, a group close to the Revolutionary Workers Group which would later morph into the Communist Party of Ireland.
 Later that year, while still involved in training activities, an IRA unit under the command of McCool and Mick Price took over Donamon Castle in County Roscommon to set up a training camp.
 He also found time to address the Drumboe commemoration in his native County Donegal.
 McCool wrote to then IRA Chief of Staff Moss Twomey requesting permission to issue a statement, ahead of a planned Orange march in Donegal, denouncing imperialist displays.
 This plan was vetoed by Twomey and Peadar O'Donnell's appeal to the Orange Order was issued instead.